aws-samples/amazon-msk-client-authentication/README.md

         bin/kafka-topics.sh --create --zookeeper ZooKeeper-Connection-String --replication-factor 3 --partitions 1 --topic test

 * Run the following command to start a console producer.
-The file named client.properties is the one you created in the previous procedure
+The file named client.properties is the one you created in the previous step

         bin/kafka-console-producer.sh --broker-list BootstrapBroker-String(TLS) --topic test --producer.config client.properties